syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/selection.md

 ### Clear selected dates programmatically

 Selected dates of the calendar control can be removed from selection by programmatically.
 SfCalendar provides `ClearSelection` method that helps to remove already selected dates and also provide options to select the new date.
-The following code example illustrates how to remove the sleected dates and select new date.
+The following code example illustrates how to remove the selected dates and select new date.

 {% tabs %}

 {% highlight C# %}

-// Clear the selected dates and set the newdate as selected date
+// Clear the selected dates and set the new date as selected date

 sfCalendar.ClearSelection(new DateTime(2018, 02, 16));